sstark/pydrink/README.md

     cd dotfiles
     git init --bare

-And then use `ssh://myserver/~/git/dotfiles` as URL for above commands.
+And then use `ssh://myserver/~/git/dotfiles` as DRINKBASEURL.

 Shell Integration